nystudio107/craft-cookies/docs/docs/index.md

 They all act as a wrapper for the PHP `setcookie` function.
 [More info](http://php.net/manual/en/function.setcookie.php)

 All of the parameters except for `NAME` are optional.
 The `PATH` defaults to `/` if not specified.
-The `SAMESITE` should be either 'None', 'Lax' or 'Strict'.
+The `SAMESITE` should be either 'None’, 'Lax’ or 'Strict’.

 (Note: `SAMESITE` only works for environments with PHP 7.3 and up)